Louis Armstrong: Work during hard times

 The Great Depression of the early 1930s was especially hard on the jazz scene.
-The Cotton Club closed in 1936 after a long downward spiral and many musicians stopped playing altogether as club dates evaporated.
-Bix Beiderbecke died and Fletcher Henderson's band broke up.
+After a long downward spiral, the Cotton Club closed in 1936, and many musicians stopped playing altogether as club dates evaporated.
+Bix Beiderbecke died, and Fletcher Henderson's band broke up.
 King Oliver made a few records but otherwise struggled.
-Sidney Bechet became a tailor, later moving to Paris and Kid Ory returned to New Orleans and raised chickens.
+Sidney Bechet became a tailor, later moving to Paris, and Kid Ory returned to New Orleans and raised chickens.

 Armstrong moved to Los Angeles in 1930 to seek new opportunities.
 He played at the New Cotton Club in Los Angeles with Lionel Hampton on drums.
-The band drew the Hollywood crowd, which could still afford a lavish night life, while radio broadcasts from the club connected with younger audiences at home.
+The band drew the Hollywood crowd, which could still afford a lavish nightlife, while radio broadcasts from the club connected with younger audiences at home.
 Bing Crosby and many other celebrities were regulars at the club.
-In 1931, Armstrong appeared in his first movie, Ex-Flame, and was also convicted of marijuana possession but received a suspended sentence.
-He returned to Chicago in late 1931 and played in bands more in the Guy Lombardo vein and he recorded more standards.
+In 1931, Armstrong appeared in his first movie, Ex-Flame.
+He was also convicted of marijuana possession but received a suspended sentence.

+Armstrong returned to Chicago in late 1931 and played in bands more in the Guy Lombardo vein, and he recorded more standards.
 When the mob insisted that he get out of town, Armstrong visited New Orleans, had a hero's welcome, and saw old friends.
-He sponsored a local baseball team known as Armstrong's Secret Nine and had a cigar named after him.
-But soon he was on the road again.
+He sponsored a local baseball team called Armstrong's Secret Nine and had a cigar named after him.
+However, Armstrong was on the road again soon.
 After a tour across the country shadowed by the mob, he fled to Europe.

-After returning to the United States, he undertook several exhausting tours.
-His agent Johnny Collins's erratic behavior and his own spending ways left Armstrong short of cash.
+After returning to the United States, Armstrong undertook several exhausting tours.
+His agent, Johnny Collins's erratic behavior and his own spending ways left Armstrong short of cash.
 Breach of contract violations plagued him.
-He hired Joe Glaser as his new manager, a tough mob-connected wheeler-dealer, who began to straighten out his legal mess, mob troubles and debts.
+Armstrong hired Joe Glaser as his new manager, a tough mob-connected wheeler-dealer who began straightening out his legal mess, mob troubles, and debts.
 Armstrong also began to experience problems with his fingers and lips, aggravated by his unorthodox playing style.
-As a result, he branched out, developing his vocal style and making his first theatrical appearances.
-He appeared in movies again, including Crosby's 1936 hit Pennies from Heaven.
-In 1937, Armstrong substituted for Rudy Vallee on the CBS radio network and became the first African American to host a sponsored, national broadcast.
+As a result, Armstrong branched out, developing his vocal style and making his first theatrical appearances.
+Armstrong appeared in movies again, including Crosby's 1936 hit Pennies from Heaven.
+In 1937, Armstrong substituted for Rudy Vallee on the CBS radio network and became the first African American to host a sponsored national broadcast.